iftekmahmud/iftekmahmud.github.io/blog/mitm-rogue-ap-encrypted/README.md

      <img src="assets/images/1.png" width="450">
    </div>

-- If `wlan0` isn’t listed, troubleshoot with `lsusb` or `dmesg | grep wlan` to confirm detection.
+- If `wlan0` isn't listed, troubleshoot with `lsusb` or `dmesg | grep wlan` to confirm detection.

 ## 2. Install and Configure `hostapd`

-`hostapd` is pre-installed on Kali Linux, but let’s ensure it’s set up correctly.
+`hostapd` is pre-installed on Kali Linux, but let's ensure it's set up correctly.

 ### 1. Install `hostapd` (if needed):